 If you really want to make an impact on your viewers with your video, you need to know a few things about your audience.
 With this knowledge, you can shape your video content to reflect what your viewers want from you, and how you can solve their problems.
 Here’s where to start.

 Your video analytics will tell you a lot about your audience’s video watching habits.

 It’s obvious that there are so many options when it comes to watching videos.
 Online, on desktop, on mobile, with sound, without sound, on TV or a TV-enabled device… the list goes on and on.

 Each one of these platforms has different optimization techniques that can be used in your native video advertising.
 In order to tap into this optimization, you need to know where and how your audience prefers to consume their video content.

-All of this information is extremely valuable to your optimization of your video ads.
-Let’s say your audience never listens with their headphones on - that means you have to put captions in your video.
+All of this information is extremely valuable for optimizing your video ads.
+Let’s say your audience never listens with their headphones on – that means you have to put captions in your video.

 A native video ad that addresses or solves your viewers' problem is not just an advertisement - it’s valuable information that they will reference time and time again.

 Remember: You want to make sure your native video ads are in front of your audience at every point in their buying cycle.
 And what’s the first point in the buying cycle?
 Research.
 This means you need to have videos that address your audience’s research questions.